top of page

 The poem has its origins in these two encounters on walks in 1909, with dogs barking at two different houses.

 The two houses can be identified by some easy detective work.
 The first he described as being in a hollow by the River Rother, near Stodham.
 Stodham is Stodham Park, a large house and park between Petersfield and Liss.
-There is only one house that fits the geographic location ET described of a farm in a hollow by the Rother, close to Stodham: Tankerdale.
+There is only one house that fits the geographic location ET described of a farm in a hollow by the Rother, close to Stodham: Tankerdale Farm.
 Tankerdale Lane which overlooks the farmhouse was more of a thoroughfare in those days, and in earlier days had been the main London to Portsmouth road.
-The views over the house and the river and the woods beyond would have been clearer then than they are now.
+The views over the house and the river and the woods beyond would have been clearer then than they are now and one can imagine a passer-by looking down on it delightedly "like a wasp at the muslined peach".

-The two houses were connected by their dogs barking.
-ET would have been aware of the significance of dogs barking in folklore - he had written books on Norse and Celtic mythologies.
+So the two houses, which ET saw on these two, very different walks in 1909, were connected in ET's field notes by their dogs barking.
+He would have been aware of the significance of dogs barking in folklore - he had written books on Norse and Celtic mythologies.
 Not only were dogs watchdogs and guardians of homes, barking at passers-by, but, they were also known to be omens of death, and to bark at, and raise ghosts and unseen spirits.

-However the houses described in his notebooks, confusingly do not seem to match the description of the two houses in the poem.
-The first house described in fond detail in the first two verses seems to be Tankerdale Farm, the one he saw early one July morning, but at a different time of day when the farmhouse was between the sun and the sunny riverbank.
+However the houses, described in his notebooks, confusingly do not match the description of the first house in the poem which he describes in fond detail in the first two verses.
+This seems to be Tankerdale Farm, the one he saw early one July morning, but at a different time of day when the farmhouse was between the sun and the sunny riverbank "So velvet-hushed and cool under the warm tiles".
 This would have been on an afternoon or evening with the sun westering, not at 6.45 in the morning.

 The second house of the last two verses seems to be two houses which makes little sense on the face of it.
-In the third verse the house which “stood there long before” appears to be the Luffs' in High Cross.
+In the third verse the house which “stood there long before” with "the black dog that shakes his chain and moans" appears to be the Luffs' in High Cross.
 And in the final verse he goes on to describe the dog barking at Tankerdale, echoing over the river Rother, that early July morning.

 We are entering the realms of speculation here but he may have combined the experience of the dogs barking so that the two houses, physically apart, became one in his memory- the second house.
 They both had the same sense of disharmony and eeriness, with their dogs both challenging and raising the ghosts of the past.
 The first house, harmonious under the afternoon sun, was a more recent encounter - possibly just before the poem was written in 1915 - hence the second house standing “long before”, in his memories from 1909.

 The note he made about his idea for the poem suggests he was thinking originally of the two separate houses as the “two houses” with the connection of the dogs barking.
 But when he wrote the poem, the physical differences became less significant and their similar atmosphere - and the past this evoked - more so.
-In the poem he contrasts the comfortable appreciation of the beauty of an old rustic tile-hung farmhouse on a sunny afternoon, with the same farmhouse in the shadowy early morning light and Crab Tree Cottage on a rainy Boxing Day, both out of harmony, with their dogs raising the ghosts of their past.
-These experiences summoned up the difficult past beneath both houses' surfaces, combining the two in his memory.
+In the poem he contrasted the comfortable appreciation of the beauty of an old rustic tile-hung farmhouse on a sunny afternoon, with the same farmhouse in the shadowy early morning light and Crab Tree Cottage on a rainy Boxing Day, both out of harmony, with their dogs raising the ghosts of their past.

-Either the day of the walk on return from Haslemere (probably by train) or the next day, he and Mervyn went to Steep church where he showed him the monuments to the Baker family of Ashford and Priors Dean.
-They saw from inside the church the bright turf and the grey stones of the graveyard, the yews and golden flowers and a thrush running softly among green mown mounds.
+He may also have be thinking about where he had actually seen the heaving turf above graves, because it was the same day of, or the day after, the July walk, when he had first seen Tankerdale.
+He and his son Mervyn visited Steep church where he showed him the monuments to the Baker family of Ashford and Priors Dean.
+They saw from inside the church the sunny bright turf and the grey stones of the graveyard, the yews and golden flowers and a thrush running softly among green mown mounds.
 He concluded the note with “I tell Mervyn of Bakers 300 years at Ashford”.
-So here also are the graves over which “the turf heaves” and “the dead that never/More than half hidden lie.”
+This branch of the family had died out at the beginning of the 19th century.

 A walk